-Allow to bring family members: Yes, family members are permitted to accompany main visa holder
+Allow to bring family members: Yes, family members are permitted to accompany the main visa holder

 Startup Visa process:

-(1) Submit on-line application.
-The application form asks for personal information, team composition and professional background.
-Information about your startup, a 1-year action plan, financial resources and a 2-year strategy should also be detailed in the application
+(1) Submit an online application.
+The application form asks for personal information, team composition, and professional background.
+Information about your startup, a 1-year action plan, financial resources, and a 2-year strategy should also be detailed in the application

-(2) Video interview (2 – 5 minutes), that will be recorded and attached to the application for overall assessment
+(2) A video interview (2 – 5 minutes), that will be recorded and attached to the application for the overall assessment

-(3) Final evaluation by the committee consisting of experts from committee consisting of representatives of startup accelerators, venture capital funds, Startup Lithuania and the Agency for Science, Innovation and Technology.
+(3) Final evaluation by the committee consisting of experts from a committee consisting of representatives of startup accelerators, venture capital funds, Startup Lithuania and the Agency for Science, Innovation, and Technology.